petershin/liferay-learn/docs/liferay-cloud/latest/en/support-and-troubleshooting/liferay-cloud-support.md

     ![Describe the issue you are having in the fields given so that the Support team can appropriately respond to your request.](./liferay-cloud-support/images/03.png)

-    When submitting a ticket, please provide information including:
+    When submitting a ticket, please provide this information:

     * The build images currently in use
     * The behavior or question you are facing
     * Steps to reproduce the issue
     * A description of both the actual behavior and the expected behavior

 The ticket is created once you submit the form.
-You will get an email notification once a Support team member has responded to your ticket.
+When a Support team member responds to your ticket, you'll receive an email notification.
 You can continue to respond via the [Help Center Requests](https://help.liferay.com/hc/requests) page, or by responding to the email.

-## Additional Information
+## Related Topics

 * [Support Access](./liferay-cloud-support/support-access.md)